 Division 2 — Entitlement to remuneration

-220. Interpretation
+220. Term used in this Division

 In this Division —

 “legal practitioner” includes an incorporated legal practice in connection with legal services provided by the practice.

 221. Costs agreement

 (1) A legal practitioner may make a written agreement (a “costs agreement”) with any client of the legal practitioner in respect of the amount and manner of payment for the whole or any part or parts of any past or future services, fees, charges or disbursements in respect of business done or to be done by the legal practitioner, either by a gross sum or otherwise.